What you need to know and do to apply for Commercial ATE Insurance

 As a very rough guide, expect to pay between 25% - 50% of the limit of indemnity for cases at or near issue, and more if they are closer to trial.

-Why should I buy After The Event Insurance at the start of my legal action?
+Why should I apply for ATE Insurance at the start of my legal action?

 ATE Insurance is purchased after an incident has taken place, but usually before any significant legal costs or disbursements have been incurred.
 Securing ATE insurance at the start of your legal action gives you the best chance of getting it at the lowest price.